Preschool

 for the children in Annette's class.

-Materials: A circular mat to sit
+Materials: A circular mat

-large model butterfly suitable for the children to hold.
+to sit round, a large model butterfly suitable for the children to hold.

-Description: Sit together in a
+Description: Sit together

-At the end choose one person to get up and fly round the circle holding
+Wuzzy Caterpillar.
+At the end choose one person to get up

-the butterfly model.
+and fly round the circle holding the butterfly model.

 Fuzzy wuzzy, creepy